notfazeaholic/commands/README.md

 # **Item Renaming**

 `/rename <name>` - Allows you to rename any item that you are currently holding in your hand to whatever you want it to say.
-Similarly to nicknames you can use hex codes to set up gradient or regular custom color names. **However** unlike nicknames the color format is not MiniMessage and is instead **&#rrggbb**.
-I have provided [this link](http://rename.epicsmp.online) which leads to the same website that is used for nicknames but **please make sure that you are using the color format `&#rrggbb` otherwise it will not work!**
+I have provided [this link](http://gradient.epicsmp.online) which leads to the same website that is used for nicknames as it is the exact same method using the MiniMessage format

 `/rename` - Using this command alone will remove any renames done on item(s) and set them back to their default state